hbk91/2021StudyNotes/Series63_Prep.md

 1. **Underwriting Transactions** Transaction b/w an Issuer and its Underwriter
 2. **Sale to existing shareholders**
 3. **Sale to Institutional Investors/BDs**
-4. **Private or limited offerings:** Any # of Institutional Investors + Max 10 Non-Insti.
-Investors in a 12-month period.
+4. **Private or limited offerings:** Any # of Institutional Investors + Max 10 Non-Institutional investors in a 12-month period.
 No General advertising/solicitation allowed.
-No commission can be paid for solicitation of Non-Insti. investors.
+No commission can be paid for solicitation of Non-Institutional investors.
 Also offering must be for investment and not for resale (flipping)
 5. **Unsolicited Brokerage Transaction:** Customer contacts (by himself) the BD to buy/sell securities that are not registered in the state.
 6. **Isolated non-issuer transaction:** Non-registered securities sold infrequently b/w two investors
 7. **Fiduciary Transactions:** An executor/bankruptcy marshall/guardian/etc sells securities held in a deceased's estate/bankruptcy